bcgov/mongodb-container/README.md

 3. Shutdown

-When the container (pod) needs to shutdown it will also turn down the mongoDB instance in a sane way.
+When the container (pod) needs to shut down it will also turn down the mongoDB instance in a sane way.
 If you want to do this manually, here are a few points to note:

 - Run `db.runCommand({ replSetFreeze: numOfSeconds })` on SECONDARY to prevent it/them fom promoting to primary.